artemkrachulov/AKImageCropperView/README.md

 | :------------ | :------------- |
 | cropRect      | Crop rectangle origin and size. |

-Draws grid lines inside the crop rectangle on the overlay view context.
+Draws grid lines inside the crop rectangle in the Overlay view context.

 ### Author